 First, a claim for actual fraud may be brought within two years of when the actual fraud should have been discovered, which may be outside of the six-year statute of limitations for constructive fraud.

-The other significant advantage is that under DCL 276-A, if actual fraud is proven, the creditor will be entitled to additional damages of attorney's fees.
+The other significant advantage is that under 276-A of the Debtor and Creditor Law (DCL), if actual fraud is proven, the creditor will be entitled to additional damages of attorney’s fees.
 If the fraud case is strong, this threat may force the debtor to seek a less costly resolution.

 Since a claim for actual fraud can be filed in the same lawsuit as a claim for constructive fraud, there is no reason not to pursue both if the evidence fits the standards discussed above.